Anderson Jacobson: Modems

 acoustic coupler products that transmitted at 150, 300 and 1200 baud.
 Their early designs were the size of a modern desktop computer, with the coupler on the front under a hinged wooden cover that swung shut over the handset to insulate it from external sounds.
 Over time the size of the required electronics shrank and later models were only slightly larger than the handset alone.

 Terminals

-Some of their terminals were CRTs and others were Printer/Keyboard devices.
+Some of its terminals were CRTs and others were Printer/Keyboard devices.

 Historical Table of Anderson Jacobson terminals

 Among the terminals that were marketed by Anderson Jacobson are: